-Site ID 6: Town Center, 2 28331 Margue rite Parkway Assessor's Parcel Number(s) 740-016-03 Lot Consolidation N.A.
-Single Parcel Original Zoning/Zoning Approved for RHNA Commercial High way (CH) / RPC 0 30 (OVERLAY) Size 3.29 Acres (entire feasibility study) e site is develop oable, per Relate d Company Maximum Density/ Realistic Density 30 du/acre / 19 d u/acre Maximum Potential Unit Capacity/Realistic Capacity 99 / 62 Property Owner/Developer Interest Yes.
+Site ID 6: Town Center, 28331 Marguerite Parkway Assessor's Parcel Number(s) 740-016-03 Lot Consolidation N.A.
+Single Parcel Original Zoning/Zoning Approved for RHNA Commercial Highway (CH) / RPD 30 (OVERLAY) Size 3.29 Acres (entire site is developable, per Related Company feasibility study) Maximum Density/ Realistic Density 30 du/acre / 19 du/acre Maximum Potential Unit Capacity/Realistic Capacity 99 / 62 Property Owner/Developer Interest Yes.
 Owners have indicated to City that they are interested in residential redevelopment possibilities as part of the Housing Element.
 TCAC Site Amenity Score 18 (High score - good proximity to transit, public parks, grocery stores, public schools, medical facilities, pharmacies).
 TCAC limits Site Amenity points to 15.
-Site Identified in Previous Housing Element No. Rezoned prio Considered new s • Site Description and Factors Supporting Development The largest parcel out of the four comprising Town Center is proposed for residential redevelopment.
+Site Identified in Previous Housing Element No. Rezoned prior to statutory deadline of October 2015, 2021.
+Considered new site not subject to by-right development.
+Site Description and Factors Supporting Development The largest parcel out of the four comprising Town Center is proposed for residential redevelopment.
 Strip mall built in 1980, that has recently had a number of tenants vacating (Pier 1 Imports, Jos.
 A. Bank, DSW Shoes).
 Façade renovation has recently occurred, but owners have indicated to City that they are interested in residential redevelopment possibilities as part of the Housing Element.
 There is a high likelihood of conversion to residential use, given the history of the site as a retail center.
 Potential Income Distribution of Units Extremely/Very Low Low Moderate Above Moderate 19 11 11 21